 Although no Hazel Dormouse has been recorded on the site, as there is potential habitat and they could be present at low densities, a precautionary approach to woodland management works should be employed.
 The good practice guidelines produced by the Forestry Commission should be followed (Forestry Commission, 2019b).
-In summary this advises that woodland management work should be undertaken between November and the end of February when Hazel Dormouse are hibernating on the ground.
-Unnecessary disturbance to the ground will need to be avoided to prevent disturbing hibernating animals.
-Hand tools only should be used to minimise disturbance to the ground.
 Should a Hazel Dormouse or nest be found during any site works, these will need to cease immediately and an ecologist contacted for advice.